 In the application, you will need to electronically sign a statement indicating that you understand the Baldrige Program's requirements for Disclosure of Conflicts of Interest.

-Selected examiners, will need to provide information that allows us to determine conflicts of interest with Baldrige Award applicants.
+Selected examiners will need to provide information that allows us to determine conflicts of interest with Baldrige Award applicants.
 You will be asked to disclose the identity of employers, competitors, key customers, key suppliers, and clients—past, present, or potential—whose interest might be favorably or unfavorably affected by your actions as Baldrige examiner.
 This includes disclosure of

 This information will only be used to assign you to applications, and we will keep the information confidential.
-You will need to sign the disclosure before you attend training.
+You will need to sign the disclosure before attending training.
 Any material misstatement of fact in your application or incomplete disclosure of conflicts of interest will be grounds for disqualification from the review process or dismissal from the Board of Examiners.
 In addition, you will be required to update your employment, financial, and client records periodically throughout your appointment.